Israel pushes deeper into Gaza and frees Hamas captive; Netanyahu rejects calls for cease-fire

 The Gaza Health Ministry later said three people were killed in the car that was hit.

 Rear Adm.
 Daniel Hagari, an Israeli military spokesman, declined to comment on where Israeli forces are deployed.
-He said additional infantry, armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify.”
+He said additional infantry and armored, engineering and artillery units had entered Gaza and the operations would continue to “expand and intensify.”

 Hamas said its fighters clashed with Israeli troops who entered the northwest.
 It was not possible to independently confirm battlefield claims made by either side.